Abel-Ajish/filesend/README.md

 # Local Share (Vercel-ready)

 Minimal send/receive sharing site running on Next.js and Vercel Blob storage.
 All uploads are stored in Blob so the app scales on Vercel without needing persistent disks.
+Each upload is automatically deleted one minute after it is received (best-effort timer in the API).

 ## Prerequisites